NDelventhal/cot_reports/README.md

 5. (Behavioural) Finance:
     - add value to the research of market dynamics and trends/herding
-    - analyse reactions/changes in positions prior and after market events, such as interest rate decisions or other macroeconomic factor/shocks
+    - analyse reactions/changes in positions prior and following market events, such as interest rate decisions or other macroeconomic factors/shocks
     - comparison/understanding of not only changes in price, but also activities in the markets
     - effects of political events or geopolitical events
     - detecting mispricing through extremes in the position